Gabrielle Williams

-Gabrielle Leigh Williams (born 27 October 1982) is an Australian politician.
-She has been a Labor Party member of the Victorian Legislative Assembly since November 2014, representing the electorate of Dandenong.
+Gabrielle Leigh Williams (born 27 October 1982) is an Australian politician and lawyer who has served as the deputy premier of Victoria since July 2026, holding office as the deputy leader of the Victorian Labor Party.
+She has been the member of parliament (MP) for the district of Dandenong since 2014.

+Williams was born in Melbourne, attending Emmaus College and studying law and arts at Monash University.
+She joined the Labor Party as a student and later worked as a political adviser to ministers Peter Batchelor and Lily D'Ambrosio, before becoming a solicitor at law firm Baker McKenzie.
+Williams was elected to the Legislative Assembly for the district of Dandenong in the 2014 state election.

+She was appointed to the Andrews ministry in 2018, where she held various cabinet portfolios across infrastructure, government services and human rights.
+She has served as the Minister for Education, Minister for Women and Gender Equality, Minister for Skills and Training, and Minister for First Peoples since August 2026.
+Williams became the deputy premier of Victoria and deputy leader of the Victorian Labor Party in July 2026, following the resignation of premier Jacinta Allan.

 Background and early career

-Williams holds a Bachelor of Arts and a Bachelor of Laws from Monash University.

-Williams is the youngest of four girls.
+Gabrielle Leigh Williams was born on 27 October 1982 in Melbourne, Victoria, the youngest of four girls.
 Her father worked as an electronics technician and for most of her life, her parents ran a small business repairing household electrical goods.
 She attended Emmaus College and graduated in 2000 before attaining a Bachelor of Laws and a Bachelor of Arts from Monash University, with Honours.

 Williams worked as a Ministerial Adviser to Minister for Energy and Community Development, Peter Batchelor and later, Minister for Community Development, Lily D'Ambrosio.
 She also worked as an Electorate Officer for Federal Member for Bruce, Alan Griffin.
 After completing her university studies Williams worked as solicitor at Baker McKenzie.
 While working as a solicitor, Gabrielle became the director of not-for-profit disability health organisation, Disability Sport and Recreation.
 Most recently before becoming an MP, Gabrielle worked as a Project Manager in the Office of the Vice Chancellor at The University of Melbourne.